lvancrayelynghe/projects-installer/README.md

 ## Usage

-### 1. Create a configuration file
+### 1. Create a group configuration file

-See the provided template `configuration.template.yml`.
-Save your configuration file anywhere (in your dotfiles ?).
+The file must be named `_group_variables.yml`.
+It inherit from `_global_variables.yml`, so just update the needed vars.

+Save the file in the `projects` directory or in a subdirectory (to create "groups" of projects)

+### 2. Create a project configuration file

+Create a file named `project-name.yml` in a group's directory.
+It inherit from the previous `_group_variables.yml`, again, update only the needed variables.

+The filename is used as project name.

-### 2. Run the playbook
+### 3. Run the playbook

-Run `ansible-playbook playbook.yml -e "config_file=/path/to/configuration.yml"`

-Or create an alias `alias projects='ansible-playbook playbook.yml -e "config_file=/path/to/configuration.yml"'`
+Run `./run.sh projects/group` for a full group or `./run.sh projects/group/project.yml` for a single project